When it comes to drama and romance, a sweeping Scottish castle on a clifftop is pretty unbeatable.

 Individually decorated and styled with period furniture, all of the rooms have views of the sea or the stunning castle grounds.

 A £60 supplement per night is payable directly to the hotel for stays in the Ailsa or Eisenhower suites.

-Available Thursday to Sunday from 4th January to 29th March 2020, the Big Deal is for two people to stay one night in a double room with a cream tea on arrival and two course set dinner each.
+Available Sunday to Thursday until the end of April, the Big Deal is for two people to stay one night in a double room with a cream tea on arrival and two course set dinner each.
 A pre-dinner drink is also included – you have the luxury of choosing what you want.

 The offer also includes full Scottish breakfast.

 The menus at The Eisenhower place emphasis on freshly prepared local produce, including fruit and vegetables grown in the gardens at Culzean.

 Menus change with the seasons, but typical starters include chicken liver parfait with maple glazed smokey bacon and oatcakes or the oak smoked Scottish salmon roulade with horseradish, Avruga caviar, pickled fennel and ciabatta crisp.

 Mains include pan seared fillet of wild halibut with sweetcorn, brown shrimp, samphire and dill oil and the roast breast of Gressingham duck, confit leg, parsnip puree, cherries and port reduction.

 Dessert favourites feature buttermilk and lemon pannacotta with strawberry sorbet and meringue and the white chocolate and raspberry creme brûlée with raspberry shortbread.

 The Big Deal includes free access to this remarkable castle and grounds and a free tour can be arranged upon check-in.
 Guests can enjoy walks along the stunning Culzean coastal path or through the beautiful country park right on the doorstep.